snappiee/Donkzz/README.md

 # Donkzz
 Advanced Dank Memer self-bot!
 Supports slash commands, incredibly strong, reliable and easy to use.

+# Notifications!
+I do bugfixing frequently, and make sure to use the latest stable version (2.3.0) until the next stable version is on.
+Thanks a lot!

 # Instructions
   1. Fill the information in config.json and tokens.txt, as in the file.
   2. Run the bot and have it ready for you.